bisnad/MotionAnalysis/PoseEstimation/MMPose/README.md

 Alternatively, the tool can be started from the Anaconda terminal by running the demo/premiere_mmpose.py python script.
 To do this, the following commands have to be typed into the Anaconda terminal.

 ```
-conda activate premiere
+conda activate openmmlab
 cd PoseEstimation/MMPose
-python demo/premiere_mmpose.py <argument1> ---pose2D <argument2> ( --pose3D) <argument3>
+python demo/premiere_mmpose.py <argument1> ---pose2D <argument2> ( --pose3D <argument3>)
 ```

-The `<arguments>` statement refers to a list of arguments that have to be passed to the mmpose python script to configure its mode of operation.
+The `<argument>` statements refers to a list of arguments that have to be passed to the mmpose python script to configure its mode of operation.

 The first argument specifies the source image(s) that the model used to detect keypoints.
 Possible options for argument1 are: